pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 Other PDAs wouldn’t tolerate loss of profits as their clients will be disadvantaged.
 Then other firms will likely be cooperating in order to defeat bad PDA.

-> Poor people, which can’t afford security, will be constant victims of aggression
+> Poor people, who can’t afford security, will be constant victims of aggression

 1. Some companies will have lower prices than other that poor people will be more likely able to afford.
 2. Some companies will want to provide their services for free to some people in order to increase their reputation.